 There’s plenty to ogle at this unique museum in Zagreb, where any amorous feeling will be shattered by illuminating stories of relationship failures and disasters.
 The trauma is further embellished by the display of associated artefacts.
 Once-treasured mementoes are now just creepy relics of pain and broken promises – a gross spectacle to be sure, but perhaps you’ll leave feeling mutually confident that yours is a love which will endure?

 2. Getting serious sunburn, Australia

 If there’s one way to set you apart from the locals, it’s getting sunburnt.
-As a nation of surfers and sun worshipers, beach life in Australia is par for the course.
+As a nation of surfers and outdoorsy-types, beach life in Australia is par for the course.
 But be warned, twenty minutes in the powerful Oz sun is enough to scorch you senseless.
-Once burnt, you can wave goodbye to most activities, so spare your partner the task of gingerly applying aloe lotion to rupturing blisters before bedtime.
+Once burnt, you can wave goodbye to most activities.
+Spare your partner the task of gingerly applying aloe lotion to rupturing blisters before bedtime.
 It’s a total mood killer.